 – Personal Data may be stored beyond the periods described above insofar as they are necessary for the purposes of research, the establishment and prosecution of criminal offences for the sole purpose of allowing, if necessary, the Personal Data to be available to the judicial authority or for other storage obligations, in particular for accounting or tax purposes.
 Archiving implies that these Personal Data will be subject to access restrictions and will be stored on an autonomous and secure support.

-In particular, GROUPE SOS PULSE implements all technical and organizational measures necessary to guarantee the security and confidentiality of the Personal Data collected and Processed in order to prevent it from being distorted, damaged or communicated to unauthorized Third Parties, thus by ensuring a security level appropriated to the risks linked to Processing and to the nature of the Personal Data, regarding the technology level and the cost of implementation.
+In particular, SOS GROUP implements all technical and organizational measures necessary to guarantee the security and confidentiality of the Personal Data collected and Processed in order to prevent it from being distorted, damaged or communicated to unauthorized Third Parties, thus by ensuring a security level appropriated to the risks linked to Processing and to the nature of the Personal Data, regarding the technology level and the cost of implementation.

 The Website may include links to other Internet websites or external sources.
 The User acknowledges that the Charter only applies to the use of the website and Services.
 The Charter does not cover the information collected and/or Processed on external websites or sources whose link appears on the Website.
-Consequently, GROUPE SOS PULSE cannot be hold responsible for the practices of these external sites or sources in terms of collection and Process of Personal Data that governed, when applicable, by the specific personal data policies of each of these external websites or sources.
+Consequently, SOS GROUP cannot be hold responsible for the practices of these external sites or sources in terms of collection and Process of Personal Data that governed, when applicable, by the specific personal data policies of each of these external websites or sources.

 9.1 What is a cookie?